WesleyBryie/ChumBucket/wiki/megathread/games.md

 * **[Repacks]** [dodi-repacks.site](http://dodi-repacks.site/) - Pre-cracked games

 * **[Repacks]** [fitgirl-repacks.site](http://fitgirl-repacks.site/) - DDL links are only valid for new releases since they die off quickly.
 Popular website for highly compressed game repacks -- games can take several hours to install.
-Only recommended if you have very slow or data-capped internet.
+Recommended if you have very slow or data-capped internet.

 &nbsp;